bavagliladri/tb2net/README.md

 }
 ```

-## Licence
+## License

 This work is licences under the [Creative Commons Attribution-NonCommercial 4.0 International Public License](https://creativecommons.org/licenses/by-sa/4.0/legalcode)
-except for the treebank files whose licences can be consulted [here](https://universaldependencies.org/).
+except for the treebank files whose licenses can be consulted [here](https://universaldependencies.org/).